Willie Burton

-Willie Ricardo Burton (born May 26, 1968) is an American former professional basketball player who was selected by the Miami Heat in the first round (9th overall pick) in the 1990 NBA draft from the University of Minnesota.
-Burton played for numerous NBA teams as a journeyman from 1990 to 1999.
+Willie Ricardo Burton (born May 26, 1968) is an American former professional basketball player who was selected by the Miami Heat in the first round (ninth overall pick) in the 1990 NBA draft from the Minnesota Golden Gophers.
+Burton played for numerous NBA teams from 1990 to 1999.
 He also played in Europe for several seasons.

-He was born in Detroit where he attended high school at St. Martin De Porres.
+He was born in Detroit where he attended high school at Saint Martin De Porres.
 Willie has three children with Carla Burton.

 High school career

-Burton attended high school at St. Martin De Porres.
+Burton attended high school at Saint Martin De Porres.
 The school won the Michigan Class C state championship in 1985 and 1986.

 Burton was inducted into the Detroit Catholic High School Hall of Fame in 1990.

 College career

 The University of Minnesota reached the Sweet Sixteen during Burton's junior year (1989) and the Elite Eight during his senior season (1990).
 Burton finished his college career as the Golden Gophers' second all-time leading scorer, with 1,800 points.
 He was a first-team All-Big Ten selection in 1990, a second-team All-Big Ten selection in 1989 and honorable mention All-Big Ten in 1988.
 After sharing team MVP honors in 1988, he was the team's sole MVP in 1989 and 1990.
 Burton was entered in the University of Minnesota Hall of Fame in 2013, and his #34 jersey was retired January 26, 2020.